-In Section 6 and Figure 4 of an earlier work [5] was proposed an evolutionary hypothesis of the genetic code based on a growing combinatorial hierarchy of trinucleotide codes with circularity k, where $k \in \{0, 1, 2, 3, 4\}$ .
-Figure 7 updates Figure 4 from this work [5] as the minimum and maximum sizes of trinucleotide k-circular codes and their numbers are determined here for $k \in \{1, 2, 3\}$ (see Table 1 in the companion article [12]).
+In Section 6 and Figure 4 of an earlier work (Fimmel et al., 2020) was proposed an evolutionary hypothesis of the genetic code based on a growing combinatorial hierarchy of trinucleotide codes with circularity k, where $k \in \{0, 1, 2, 3, 4\}$ .
+Fig. 8 updates Figure 4 from this work (Fimmel et al., 2020) as the minimum and maximum sizes of trinucleotide k-circular codes and their numbers are determined here for $k \in \{1, 2, 3\}$ (see Table 1 in the companion article (Michel et al., 2022)).
 As the minimum sizes of trinucleotide 3- and 2-circular codes are 4 and 5 trinucleotides, respectively, codes in the primitive soup for constructing the modern standard genetic code with less than 4 trinucleotides could not be 3- or 2-circular.
-Furthermore, as the maximum sizes of trinucleotide 3- and 2-circular codes are 18 and 20 trinucleotides, respectively,
+Furthermore, as the maximum sizes of trinucleotide 3- and 2-circular codes are 18 and 20 trinucleotides, respectively, the trinucleotide 3-circular codes would be more primitive than the trinucleotide 2-circular codes.
+These two observations agree with the evolutionary model of the genetic code proposed earlier (Fimmel et al., 2020).